 Joanne Klein Singer/Actor/Teacher

-I encourage students to relax and try to enjoy the lesson.
-I love teaching and the joy the students gets when they have figured out what they want to do.
-We warm up and chat and act not only as teacher and student but as colleagues who are still learning music and understanding our life experiences which helps to form their voice and choices in music.
-They sing karaoke style and we discuss their choice and I help construct what might be ideas for them to try or change...to develop their sound, stage technique, working with a mic...
+I encourage students to relax and enjoy the lesson.
+I love teaching and the joy the students gets when they have figure out what they want to do.
+We warm up and chat and act not only as teacher and student but as colleagues who are still learning music and understanding our life experiences which helps them to form their voice, choices in music, or acting, and performance skills.
+What are the ideas and tricks for them to try, or change...to develop their sound, stage technique, working with a mic.
+As for Actors, it's the same concept without music...
+Thinking is always involved...Sing Every Day...Perform an Idea...

-I have been teaching voice and acting for TV, Film and Commercial for Seattle Talent in Seattle for over eight years. i worked with StageStruck Seattle, musical theatre camps as a teacher, choreographer, director and costumer for 10 years.
+I have been teaching voice and acting for TV, Film and Commercial for Seattle Talent for over nine years.
+I worked with StageStruck Seattle Musical Theatre Camp as a teacher, choreographer, director and costumer for 10 years.

 Photos and videos